wp-cli/admin-command/README.md

 Want to contribute a new feature?
 Please first [open a new issue](https://github.com/wp-cli/admin-command/issues/new) to discuss whether the feature is a good fit for the project.

 Once you've decided to commit the time to seeing your pull request through, [please follow our guidelines for creating a pull request](https://make.wordpress.org/cli/handbook/pull-requests/) to make sure it's a pleasant experience.
+See "[Setting up](https://make.wordpress.org/cli/handbook/pull-requests/#setting-up)" for details specific to working on this package locally.

+## Support

+Github issues aren't for general support questions, but there are other venues you can try: https://wp-cli.org/#support

 *This README.md is generated dynamically from the project's codebase using `wp scaffold package-readme` ([doc](https://github.com/wp-cli/scaffold-package-command#wp-scaffold-package-readme)).
 To suggest changes, please submit a pull request against the corresponding part of the codebase.*